 460-5.4.5 Splice Plate Filler Material: Unless otherwise specified in the Contract Documents, provide filler material edges within 1/8 inch of the adjacent splice material edge.
+Where required for proper alignment at a bolted flange splice, additional filler material may be added provided that the total thickness of filler plates is less than 1/4 inch.

 460-5.4.6 Installation of Fastener Assemblies: Unless shown otherwise in the Erection Plan, install the bolts of the connection by progressing systematically from the most rigid part of the connection to the free edges.
-Install bolts in all holes of the connection and bring them to a 'snug tight' condition.
+Install bolts in all holes of the connection and bring them to a "snug tight" condition.
 Following the sequence indicated in the Erection Plan, further tighten all the bolts in the connection.